shekoufeh/Deep-Survival-Analysis-With-Competing-Events/README.md

 Imputation Strategy for Data Preprocessing
 ---------------
-SEER, CRASH-2 and simulated datasets can be found in ```./imputation-scripts/imputationstrategy/data```.
+CRASH-2 and simulated datasets can be found in ```./imputation-scripts/imputationstrategy/data```.
 Expects all R scripts to be run from imputationstrategy (workspace not within 'scripts' folder but one folder above).
 ```21-functions-imputation.R``` contains new creation of weights (old version in outcommented line)

 First, run each R script for impuation and preprocessing: